An Essential Google Ads Guide for E-Commerce Beginners

 5. Collect data to switch to algorithms

 To fully maximize your Google Ads campaign performance, you should aim to quickly switch to automated solutions.
-Google’s fully automated bidding solutions include tCPA that helps maximize your conversions and sales, and tROAS that helps boost your revenue.
+Google’s fully automated bidding solutions include tCPA which helps maximize your conversions and sales and tROAS which helps boost your revenue.
 These solutions drive the best results, with tCPA driving 31% more conversions than manual CPC (cost per click) at a similar CPA (cost per action) while tROAS drives 35% more conversion value compared to manual CPC.

 Note that in order to start using these advanced automation tools, a minimum of conversions is required and you do have to have enough data for them to work properly.
 This means that while your campaign is running, Google collects data, allowing you to activate the advanced algorithms.

 You could refer to this last step as one of “Google Adwords tricks.”
 Setting up your campaign goals helps guide you to the specific features you’ll need for your campaign to succeed.
 Whenever you create a campaign, you can create a goal that will align with what you want to get out of your campaign.